 Keyboard

-The official keyboard is really pleasant to use with high quality soft plastic for the keys and has two levels of backlight.
+My keyboard is really pleasant to use with high quality soft plastic for the keys (but I know some models have keyborads in cheap plasic) and has an optional backlight with two levels of brightness.

 Ports

-On one side, you have a Kensington lock, an Ethernet, an USB port and a smart card reader.
+On one side, you have a Kensington lock (little version, some Kensington locks don't fit in there), an Ethernet, an USB port and an optional SC (smart card) reader.

 Dimensions

-This ProBook is 1,3 kg light, 1,7 cm thin on the back and 8 mm thin on the front, which is I think excellent for a 14 inches device with a so huge repairability.
+This ProBook is 1,4 kg light, 1,7 cm thin on the back and 8 mm thin on the front, which is for a 14 inches device with a so huge repairability.
 It has a length of 32,1 cm, a width of 21,2 cm, and a diagonal of 38,1 cm.

 Price

 You pay the excellence of this laptop the high price: 1400€.
 But this is the price it had when sold new in 2021.
-It was massively used by companies, and companies change their computers very often, which makes it available refurbished at cheap prices for its quality: around 250€ in 2025-26(for instance, I’ve bought mine 241,48€ on Backmarket).
+It was massively used by companies, and companies change their computers very often, which makes it available refurbished at cheap prices for its quality: around 250€ in 2025-26(for instance, I’ve bought mine 241,48€ on Backmarket in good cosmetical condition).

 License